 Our five-year integrated curriculum consists of 24 months of Pediatrics and 18 months each of General Adult Psychiatry and Child and Adolescent Psychiatry.
 The program is structured with pediatrics in the first and third years.
 Inpatient psychiatry, with six months of adult and six months of child and adolescent training, occupies the second year.
 The final two years of the program are in outpatient psychiatry, with adult principally in the fourth year and child and adolescent in the fifth.
-As a Triple Board trainee, you attend Pediatric Continuity Clinic throughout the five years and see ongoing psychiatric outpatients from both the adult and child populations from years two through five.
+As a Triple Board trainee, you attend Pediatric Continuity Clinic for the first four years of training (and have the option to continue into the fifth year) and see ongoing psychiatric outpatients from both the adult and child populations from years two through five.

 We strive to create an atmosphere in which you can draw upon your clinical experiences in multiple settings in a seamless and cohesive fashion.
 Through integrated interdisciplinary experiences, you are well prepared for careers and practices in such diverse settings as academic, community, private, and research-based institutions.